leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 - Save the script
 - In the catalog pane, right click the toolbox and refresh to update the toolbox and tools
 - Double click the Random Sampling Tool to run it.
-- Make a screen capture of the interface
+- Make a screen capture of the interface (10 pnts)

 ### Edit the tool execution